-The bit named ADDEN is the address detection function enable control bit.
-When this bit is equal to 1, the address detection function is enabled.
-When it occurs, if the 8th bit, which corresponds to RX7 if BNO=0, or the 9th bit, which corresponds to RX8 if BNO=1, has a value of "1", then the received word will be identified as an address, rather than data.
-If the corresponding interrupt is enabled, an interrupt request will be generated each time the received word has the address bit set, which is the 8th or 9th bit depending on the value of the BNO bit.
-If the address bit known as the 8th or 9th bit of the received word is "0" with the address detection function being enabled, an interrupt will not be generated and the received data will be discarded.
+The bit named ADDEN is the address detect function enable control bit.
+When this bit is equal to "1", the address detect function is enabled.
+When it occurs, if the 8th bit, which corresponds to RX7 if BNO=0 or the 9th bit, which corresponds to RX8 if BNO=1, has a value of "1", then the received word will be identified as an address, rather than data.
+If the corresponding interrupt is enabled, an interrupt request will be generated each time the received word has the address bit set, which is the 8th or 9th bit depending on the value of BNO.
+If the address bit known as the 8th or 9th bit of the received word is "0" with the address detect function being enabled, an interrupt will not be generated and the received data will be discarded.